mauri870/lottery-sol/README.md

 Everyone can buy a ticket until the deadline ends.

 Once the deadline is reached, anyone can invoke the function startDrawning once to randomly select the winner.
+A non-deterministic random number is generated using a Chainlink oracle in order to choose a winner.

-The winner can then invoke claimWinningPrice to receive the winning price.
+The winner can then invoke claimWinningPrice to receive the price.

-> NOTE: currently the RNG is based on a predeterministic solution.
-I'll look forward to integrate a Chainlink Oracle instead.
+Further calls to buyTicket, startDrawing and claimWinningPrice are forbidden.

 ```bash
 truffle compile